 This semester students will be learning about the Australian Colonies.
-Students will learn about the lives of people in Australia's colonial past, including how and why a colony developed over time.
-They will research significant events and people who shaped the Australian colonies and the impact of colonial settlement on the environment
+Students learn about the lives of people in Australia's colonial past, including how and why a colony developed over time.
+They research significant events and people who shaped the Australian colonies and the impact of colonial settlement on the environment

-RFF lessons with Mrs Jenny Piper and Mr Brennan will support the study of this unit.
+RFF lessons with Mr Brennen and Mrs Piper will support the study of this unit.